jayasuryat/mendable/README.md

 ---
 ## Acknowledgements
 Huge thanks to [Shreyas Patil](https://github.com/PatilShreyas).
-This repo has been inspired from his version of [compose-report-to-html](https://github.com/PatilShreyas/compose-report-to-html) CLI tool.
+This repo has been inspired by his version of [compose-report-to-html](https://github.com/PatilShreyas/compose-report-to-html) CLI tool.

 ## License
 ```